spm/spm-docs/docs/tutorials/fmri/block/preprocessing/coregistration.md

     ![](../../../../assets/figures/coregistration_batch.png)

-2. Select `Reference image` (called `Fixed image` in newer SPM versions).
+2. Select `Fixed image` (called `Reference image` in older SPM versions).
 3. In the pop-up window, use the left-hand panel to navigate to `sub-01/func/`.
 4. From the right-hand panel, select the mean image generated during [realignment](./realignment.md) - `meansub-01_task-auditory_bold.nii` and press `Done`.
-5. Select `Source image` (called `Moved image` in newer SPM versions).
+5. Select `Moved image` (called `Source image` in older SPM versions).
 6. In the pop-up window, navigate to `sub-01/anat/`.
 7. Select the anatomical image - `sub-01_T1w.nii` and press `Done`.
 8. Save this batch for future reference - `File` :material-arrow-right-bold: `Save batch` and name it, e.g. `coregistration_batch.mat.`
 9. Run your batch by pressing :material-play:.

 SPM will now implement a coregistration between the structural and functional data that maximises the mutual information.
-In the process, the header of the source file (in this case the structural image) will be changed.
+In the process, the header of the moved file (in this case the structural image) will be changed.
 Once finished, SPM will display the results of coregistration shown below.
 You can use the crosshair to navigate the image and check the quality of coregistration.
 Pay particular attention to the outline of the brain and ventricles.

 ![](../../../../assets/figures/coregistration_plot.png)